About the artist

 This new body of work explores the tension between natural beauty and our desire to control, categorise, and preserve it.
 Using pressed flowers alongside synthetic materials and paint, the work questions what happens when something fleeting is pushed towards permanence and perfection.

-By overspraying flowers with layers of acrylic paint, the work becomes a kind of recipe for synthesising nature, blurring the line between what is real and what is manufactured.
-The repetition and flatness of colours reference industrial processes, while the flowers resist full control through their texture, irregularity and natural change.
+By overspraying the flowers with layers of paint, the work becomes almost like a recipe for synthesising nature — a mixture of the real and the manufactured.
+The repetition and flat colour reference industrial processes, while the flowers themselves resist full control through their texture, irregularity, and gradual change.